 One way of finding information or statistics about clinical studies is to look at the number of applications for ethical approval.
-The only type of study for which there are comprehensive statistics are clinical trials using medicines, which need approval from the Ethical Review Agency, an EudraCT number and approval from the Medical Products Agency before starting.
+The only type of study for which there are comprehensive statistics are clinical trials using medicines, which need approval from the Ethical Review Authority, an EudraCT number and approval from the Medical Products Agency before starting.

-Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data must by law be reviewed and approved by the Ethical Review Agency.
+Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data must by law be reviewed and approved by the Ethical Review Authority.
 The agency (previously six regional ethical vetting boards) keep annual statistics of the number of applications handled, and information about all the clinical studies that have been granted ethical approval.

 For clinical trials with medicines, authorisation from the Medical Products Agency is also required.
 All applications for medicine trials registered with the Medical Products Agency are also registered in the European study database EudraCT.
 The European Medicines Agency (EMA) is responsible for EudraCT.
 The study database is available in the EU Clinical Trials Register, and includes both commercial and non-commercial medicine trials.
 Here you can find information about ongoing and completed studies using search categories such as medical condition, medicine, university or company.
 Information on Phase 1 studies is not publicly available.